arepetti/Tinkwell/Documentation/Custom runners.md

     - Send a command `endpoints claim <machine name> <runner name>`.
 The name of the runner is available in the environment variable `TINKWELL_RUNNER_NAME`.
     - Once you obtained the port to use, you can optionally send `endpoints query <runner name>` to obtain the full host name (for example `https://my-computer:5000`).
     - Send the `exit` command.
 - When your application is fully initialised and running, you must send a `signal <runner name>` command (followed by `exit`) to the Supervisor.
-If you omit this step then your runner cannot be marked with `activation: blocking` where needed.
+If you omit this step then your runner cannot MUST be marked with `activation: mode=non_blocking` otherwise it'll cause the Supervisor to hung or timeout.
 - You should monitor your parent process (its PID is in the environment variable `TINKWELL_SUPERVISOR_PID`).
 Often when the supervisor itself crashed it's good practice to gracefully shutdown as soon as possible.
 If you're using .NET you can use the `Tinkwell.Bootstrapper.Ipc.ParentProcessWatcher` helper class, like so:
     ```cs
     using var watcher = ParentProcessWatcher.WhenNotFound(() =>